-- We ensure that a secure and robust username and password convention exists for all system access (email, network access, school management information system). - We provide all staff with a unique, individually-named user account and password for access to IT equipment, email and information systems available within school. - All pupils have a unique, individually-named user account and password for access to IT equipment and information systems available within school.
-(EY and KS1 pupils may be the exception to this) - All staff and pupils have responsibility for the security of their usernames and passwords and are informed that they must not allow other users to access the systems using their log on details.
+- We ensure that secure usernames and password convention exists for all system access (email, network access, school management information system). - We provide all staff with a unique, individually-named user account and password for access to IT equipment, email and information systems available within school. - All staff and pupils have responsibility for the security of their usernames and passwords and are informed that they must not allow other users to access the systems using their log on details.
 They must immediately report any suspicion or evidence that there has been a breach of security. - The school maintains a log of all accesses by users and of their activities while using the system in order to track any online safety incidents.

-Using the Internet
+8. Using the internet